getodk/docs/docs/entity-cheat-sheet.rst

      - coalesce(${existing_item}, uuid())

 .. note::
-   Current limitation: Only one entity list can be updated per form and each submission can only create or update a single entity.
+   Current limitation: Only one Entity List can be updated per form and each submission can only create or update a single Entity.

 Saving the Entity ID in a Registration Form
 ___________________________________________

-Depending on your workflow, it may be helpful to save the Entity ID (UUID) in the submission data where the entity is created.
+Depending on your workflow, it may be helpful to save the Entity ID (UUID) in the submission data where the Entity is created.

-.. list-table:: Example of saving the ID of a new entity in the submission.
+.. list-table:: Example of saving the ID of a new Entity in the submission.
    :widths: 40 30 30
    :header-rows: 1